ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 The presentation can be found [here](http://slides.com/eiriklv/javascript-metaprogramming-with-proxies/).

 <blockquote class="clear"><p>
-This very interesting talk handles metaprogramming in javascript, since there is a new feature in es6 which is just recently supported by all major browsers that makes javascript even more exciting.
+This very interesting talk handles metaprogramming in JavaScript.
+Recently a new feature in ES6 was added to all major browsers, making JavaScript even more exciting!
 </p></blockquote>

-First of all, what is metaprogramming, according to wikipedia: 'The ability to read, generate, analyse or transform other programs, and even modify itself while running'.
-And that is clear enough in my opinion.
+First of all, what is metaprogramming?
+According to wikipedia: _'The ability to read, generate, analyse or transform other programs, and even modify itself while running'_.
+That is clear enough in my opinion.

 In metaprogramming one can define 2 branches.
-The first branch could be described as macros to extend your language, this happens during compile/transpile time.
-The second branch is called reflection, which happens at runtime.
+The first branch could be described as macros to extend your language?
+This happens during compile/transpile time.
+The second branch is called reflection and happens at runtime.
 There are three forms of reflection:
 - introspection: the ability to examine itself
 - self-modification: the ability to alter its structure
 - intercession: the ability to alter its behaviour

-In Javascript they are possible by default, let's call it a perk of this beautiful scripting language.
-But it seldom results in readable code, and you'll probably need to write a lot of code for something we can now achieve in a much easier way.
+In JavaScript they are possible by default.
+Lets call it a perk of this beautiful scripting language.
+However, it seldom results in readable code and you'll probably need to write a lot of code for something we can now achieve in a much easier way.

 This talk covers some of the possibilities of proxies.
-Proxies couldn't yet be used until recently, because it is not polyfillable.
-That is because its a feature that needs to be supported by the engine, where reflection truly happens.
+Proxies couldn't be used until recently, because it isn't polyfillable.
+It's a feature that needs to be supported by the engine, where reflection truly happens.
-Therefor nor typescript, nor babel, nor any other javascript preprocessor could solve that for you.
+Therefore, nor typescript, nor babel, nor any other JavaScript preprocessor could solve that for you.
 By the way, preprocessors extend your language trough macros, since their magic happens at transpile time.

 So what is this proxy I am so exited about?
-Its called a proxy after the same principle we use in networking, a proxy is a middleware which intercepts interaction with an interface.
-Therefor it has access to the communication stream and it needs access to the interface it's routing to.
+It's called a proxy after the same principle we use in networking.
-That is very similar to how we can use proxies in javascript.
-We can wrap any object with a proxy an define a handler.
-That handler is an object which contains traps.
+A proxy is middleware that intercepts interaction with an interface.
+Therefore, it has access to the communication stream and it needs access to the interface it's routing to.
+That's very similar to how we can use proxies in JavaScript.
+We can wrap any object with a proxy and define a handler.
+That handler is an object containing traps.
 A trap is a function that 'mocks' a property or function from the object that is being proxied.
-The proxy then knows what actions will be done (before they are actually done) and can chose how to handle them.
-It can just do something totally different or do nothing at all.
+The proxy then knows which actions will be performed (before they are actually performed) and can chose how to handle them.
+It could do something totally different or even nothing at all.

 ```javascript
 let handler = {